apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 201: Success.
+ - 201: Task generation succeeded.
 Corresponding task id is returned.
  - 400: Unable to parse the body.

 The scheduled task will have the following type `mailbox-merging` and the following `additionalInformation`: